13 April 2025

 What Easter is called throughout Europe and western Asia.
 It’s also called iPasika in Xhosa, and Pasaka in Swahili.
 Mapologies

-As for when Jesus died and was resurrected, there are of course Christians who don’t agree with the dates in this article.
-Mainly because they prefer some other year than 33.
-Some of ’em got it in their heads Jesus died at the age of 33:
+As for the dates Jesus died and was resurrected, there are of course Christians who don’t agree with the ones I give in this article.
+Mainly because they like to think Jesus died some other year than 33.

 • Luke says Jesus was about 30 when he began ministering.
 Lk 3.23